THE BACKSTORY: ALL ABOUT THE CREATION OF EMERALDS, A PASSIONATE GUIDE

 It was a long poem.
 I remember how everyone’s incredulity at such a reading in the middle of a business day slowly changed into personal rapt silence.
 I sat with my mouth open: I was the practical American businessman concerned with efficiency and time, and here I was listening to Borges!
 The sounds of ten people outside the office door bothered me at first but soon melted.
 Emeralds sat in the room, glimmering on their open stone papers.
 Oscar’s face waas content; it had meaning to it.
 I became aware of the street sounds from the window.
 The sounds of the outer office combined with sounds of all Bogotá as the whole world stopped to allow a poem to be read.
 It was a great moment.
 It had meaning.

 <> THE COMPU: This image shows my tired but trusty laptop.
 This was where the entire book was written.
 Notice the glue on the left hinge: it is starting to crack at the frame.
-This is the 1G Hz Titanium Powerbook; the last of the Ti Powerbooks.
+This is a 1G Hz Titanium Powerbook; the last of the Ti Powerbooks.
 I purchased it for $1800, used, from eBay on January 2004.
-Now, in 2009 it is Really used!
+Now, in 2009 it is really used!
 The book's final image preparation however, was done on a 24-inch iMac Flatscreen (the one with the ultra-clear glass screen) and Adobe CS3.

 <> THE ROMANCE CHAPTER, PART 2: I really wanted to include this classic scorcher of a kiss painted by Hayez.